remp2020/crm-skeleton/README.md

 }
 ```

-See, that at no point the application checked whether the handler did really receive the event it expects it to receive - whether the event really has `getUserId()` method.
+See, that at no point the application checked whether the handler did really receive the event it expects to receive - whether the event really has `getUserId()` method.
 It's up to your implementation to decide whether and when to check this.

 Nette provides you with DI in the constructor to include any dependencies you need.
-Due to that, don't forget to register your widget class in the `config.neon` file of your module.
+Due to that, don't forget to register your listener class in the `config.neon` file.

+For more information about Event's implementation possibilities, please visit [documentation page](https://event.thephpleague.com/2.0/emitter/basic-usage/) of ThePhpLeague.

 #### registerWidgets